MaWalla/ImmersiveFX/README.md

 `ip`: IP address of the WLED device
 `leds`: The amount of LEDs attached to the device, if you're not sure, use the value specified within WLEDs Config > LED Preferences

-If you wanna use ScreenFX, you'll additionally need to set the key `cutout` with the value being either: `top`, `bottom`, `left`, `right` or a custom value as specified in `custom_cutouts.py`.
+If you wanna use ScreenFX, you'll additionally need to set the key `cutout` with the value being either: `top`, `bottom`, `left`, `right`, `center`, or a custom value as specified in `custom_cutouts.py`.
 This will reflect the screen area projected onto the LEDs.

 Optionally you can also set these keys:
 `enabled`: either true or false, to enable/disable the device, defaults to true.